ezekg/flint/README.md

 Container
 ---------

-You may define containers, which simply act as a full row that has `margin: 0 auto` set so that they are centered.
+You may define containers, which simply act as a row without the `float` property.
+This is really only useful on fixed grid layouts, but can be used elsewhere as a simple wrapper.

-If set, it will use your projects max-width setting defined in your config.
+If `max-width` is set, it will use your projects settings defined in your config, and apply `margin: 0 auto` to center your row for you.

 ```scss
 .container {